mdnpascual/Padherder_Extender/README.md

 - Include Daily limited timed dungeons
 - Counts user's monster to be deducted to the amount of monsters needed to be farmed
+- Properly handle monsters that have a planned evolution that needs a de-evolution first
 - Patch holes in the Padherder's database (missing or wrong data)
 - Option page to change monster priority to only be considered